Celina1906/Repositorio-Celina-Madrigal-BD2/Resumenes/Resumen 5 y Resumen 6/resumen5y6CelinaMadrigalMurillo.md

 ## 5.2 Contract and requirements
 To support restarts Spanner extended its RPC mechanism with an additional parameter, a restart token.
 Restart tokens accompany all query results, sent in batches, one restart token per batch.
 This opaque restart token blob, when added as a special parameter to the original request prevents the rows already returned to the client to be returned again.
 The restart contract makes no repeatability guarantees.
 The restart implementation has to overcome the following challenges:

+**Dynamic resharding.** Spanner uses query restarts to continue execution when a server loses ownership of a shard or boundaries of a shard change.
+That is, a request targeted to a key range needs to cope with ongoing splitting, merging, and moving of the data.

 **Non-determinism.** Many opportunities for improving query performance in a distributed environment present sources of nondeterministic execution, which causes result rows to be returned in some non-repeatable order.